Debunking the SEO vs. PPC Debate: What Your Agency Should Know

 A typical SEO proposal includes the following sections, most of which will already be at your agency's fingertips:

 The best part?
-Combine all the data you've already gathered on your client's SEO performance with a free SEO Proposal Report template, and you are ready to pitch your agency's services in minutes instead of days.
+Combine all the data you've already gathered on your client's SEO performance with a professional SEO report template, and you are ready to pitch your agency's services in minutes instead of days.

 As you can see below, this template has all the SEO dashboard features mentioned in this article and can be customized for each client: